usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 ---
 title: "State and Local Governments: First Steps Toward Complying with the Americans with Disabilities Act Title II Web and Mobile Application Accessibility Rule"
-description: ""
+description: "This guide includes suggested steps that ADA Coordinators and others working with state and local governments may want to take as they plan to ensure that their web content and mobile apps comply with the ADA Title II rule on the accessibility of web content and mobile apps."
 permalink: /resources/web-rule-first-steps/
 lead: |-
 lang: "en"
 publish-date: 2024-12-12 00:00:00
 related-content: true
 print: true
+news-item: true
+publish-date: 2025-01-08 00:00:00
 tags:
   - web access
   - title ii
 ---
 Public entities (or “state and local governments”) offer many services on their websites and mobile applications (or “apps”).
 But these services are not always accessible to people with disabilities.

 In April 2024, the Department of Justice (or “Department”) published a rule that sets technical requirements for state and local governments to follow to make sure that their websites and mobile apps are accessible to people with disabilities.
-This resource can help state and local governments figure out what they should do to comply with this rule.
+This resource can help state and local governments figure out what they should do to comply with the rule.

 ## Who might find this resource helpful